ably/ably-js/README.md

 let channel = client.channels.get('feed'); /* inferred type Ably.Types.RealtimeChannel */
 ```

+For the version of the library where async methods return promises, use `import * as Ably from 'ably/promises';` instead.
+(You can also use `import * as Ably from 'ably/callbacks'` to get a version that for now behaves the same as the normal lib, but is guaranteed to not return promises even if we make returning a promise the default in some future major version).

 Intellisense in IDEs with TypeScript support is supported:

 ![TypeScript suggestions](./resources/typescript-demo.gif)

-If you need to explicitly import the type definitions, see [ably.d.ts](./ably.d.ts).
+If you need to explicitly import the type definitions, see [ably.d.ts](./ably.d.ts) (or `promises.d.ts` if you're requiring the library as `ably/promises`).

 ### Using WebPack